-The club has been affiliated with the Confederation of Australian Motorsport (CAMS) for nearly 50 years and attends events that have been sanctioned by both CAMS and Australian National Drag Racing Association (ANDRA).
+The club has been affiliated with the Confederation of Australian Motorsport (CAMS) for nearly 50 years and attends events that have been sanctioned by both CAMS and Australian National Drag Racing Association (ANDRA)and more recently, the International Hot-Rod Association (IHRA).
 All members of the club are accredited CAMS officials.

 Several years ago, a Holden Rodeo dual-cab was commissioned as a fire and rescue vehicle to became the club's primary first intervention vehicle. and the Ford F100 was replaced by a Ford Ranger.